 Welcome to my website.
 Through it I would like to introduce you to my scholarly activities.
-For instance, I have created a unique interactive map of all day-fines models in Europe, see here.

 In my research, I am mainly interested in behavioural and experimental law and economics, economic analysis of criminal law, and public international law.
 I believe interdisciplinary approach can improve the quality of research and the usefulness of the achieved results.
 Therefore, I combine law, psychology, economics and experimental methods to conduct my research.